Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Random Walk picture in the ATRC

 \subsection{The coarse-graining procedure}

 The first step is to analyse the typical geometry of long connections.
 The analysis of~\cite{CamIofVel08,AouOttVel24} is based on a coarse-graining of the cluster of \(0\).
-Introduce the cells: for \(K,k\geq 1\) and \(A\subset \Z^2\), The scale parameter \(K\) will be picked large enough in the course of the proof.
+Recall the equi-decay set~$\calU$ defined in~\eqref{eq:equi_decay_Wulff}.
+Introduce the cells: for \(K,k\geq 1\) and \(A\subset \Z^2\),